vogueversestudio-sys/interview-sdet-qa/07_Review_Agile_SDLC_Framework.md

  ## Q12.
 What is the difference between a test scenario and a test case.
- A test scenario is a high-level description of what needs to be tested, whereas a test case is a detailed document that describes the steps, test data, expected results, and preconditions to verify a specific requirement.
+ A test scenario is a high-level description of what needs to be tested, And a test case is a detailed document that describes the steps, test data, expected results, and preconditions to verify a specific requirement.

 ---